Cats are good at figuring things out for themselves, especially the cats on this list of the smartest cat breeds in the world!

 3. Scottish Fold Cat

-The flopped-over ears that give the Scottish Fold cats their name aren’t the only things that make this cat easily recognizable.
-You’ve also probably seen plenty of pictures of Scottish Fold Cats on the internet with adorably expressive faces and their peculiar tendency to sit in odd positions, sometimes very much like a human.
+The flopped-over ears that give Scottish Fold cats their name aren’t the only things that make this kitty easy to recognize.
+You’ve also probably seen plenty of pictures of Scottish Fold cats on the internet with adorably expressive faces and their peculiar tendency to sit in odd positions, sometimes very much like humans.

 Maybe that’s because Scottish Folds want to blend in with humans, as they love being around people and doing stuff with them.
 Scottish Fold cats will join you to watch movies or television and will pay attention to what’s on the screen.

-Scottish Fold cats love to learn tricks, and they will expect you to play with them at length.
+These cats love to learn tricks, and they’ll expect you to play with them at length.
 Because of their need to be with human companions, it’s not best to leave them alone for too long.
 Scottish Folds prefer toys that keep them agile or puzzle toys that test their intelligence.